alplunge/president-election-backend/README.md

 # Requirements
 Design and implement a simplified President Election application back-end

-Explicit requirements:
+# Explicit requirements:
 1. The code must be written in Java language.
-	2. You may use any frameworks you need, but try to add as little dependencies as possible.
-If something can be done without additional dependencies then it should be done so.
+2. You may use any frameworks you need, but try to add as little dependencies as
 3. There are no specific requirements for data storage.
 You can keep data in memory.
 Be prepared to discuss alternatives.
 4. All interaction with an application must be implemented via REST endpoints.
-Be prepared to discuss alternatives.
-	5. All interaction with an application must be implemented via REST endpoints.
-Be prepared to discuss alternatives.
+5. REST API Requests/Responses have to be simple and easy to read/understand.
-	6. All interaction with an application must be implemented via REST endpoints.
-Be prepared to discuss alternatives.
+6. Be mindful about naming and comments.
+Your code must be readable and clean.
-	7. All interaction with an application must be implemented via REST endpoints.
-Be prepared to discuss alternatives.
+7. Your final delivery must be a Maven project.

 # Implementation details:

 I used spring boot framework to power API.
-It is easy to use and reasonble fast: https://spring.io/projects/spring-boot
+It is easy to use and reasonable fast: https://spring.io/projects/spring-boot

 ## User Stories: